oktaytuncay/Kubernetes/kubernetes.md

 2         kubectl apply --filename=deployment-definition.yml --record=true
 ```

-7. Change the image version with the `set image` command, upgrade the nginx container to 1.20-perl which is another version of the nginx container, check the history and check the version of image.
+7. Change the image version with the `set image` command, upgrade the Nginx container to 1.20-perl which is another version of the Nginx container, check the history, and check the version of the image.

 ```bash
 % kubectl set image deployment myapp-deployment nginx-container=nginx:1.20-perl --record